 Practice angling, straight in, backing in, and parallel parking.

 You can call your local high school’s driver education program or private driving school and get a list of all the locations near you that have maneuverability cones set up permanently.
 For instance, we have three spots within a 10-mile radius of our home where my teen can practice parallel parking.

 Parent’s Guide to Teaching Driving Tip #2: It’s time to buy your teen a wallet for their new ID!
-That way, they can carry it on them at all times so it is accessible for impromptu practice driving sessions.
-Before we started our 50 hours with our eldest son, I bought him a new, well-constructed wallet, which he keeps in his backpack so he’s always ready to go.
+That way, they can carry it on them at all times, making it accessible for impromptu practice driving sessions.
+Before we started our 50 hours with our eldest son, I bought him a new, well-constructed wallet, which he keeps in his backpack, so he’s always ready to go.